VSacr1/gatewayproject-Kubernete/README.md

  9. Once all the services and deployments are up and running go to http://gatewayexternalIP/authentication/register

-gatewayeternalIP should appear when searching kubectl get service
+*gatewayeternalIP should appear when searching kubectl get service*

-This should get the project to work successfully.